 The Balance of Art and Spirituality in the Sanctuary of Truth

 Travellers, who want to find their inner peace through an artistic journey, must visit the Sanctuary of Truth, or known locally as Wang Boran or Prasat Mai.
 This colossal wooden temple stands 105m tall, and is entirely made out of wood.
-Although the planned completion of this structure is in the year 2025, approaching the sculptures and walls that display hand-carved wooden images of Buddhist and Hindu motifs, will send a spiritual chill upon one’s eyes, as if the very deity is staring and touching one’s soul.
-This stunning temple also overlooks the ocean and thus, provides its visitors a refreshing view which perfectly couples with the renewal of one’s self.
+Although the planned completion of this structure is in the year 2025, approaching the sculptures and walls that display hand-carved wooden images of Buddhist and Hindu motifs.
+This stunning temple also overlooks the ocean and thus, provides its visitors with a refreshing view.

 Trip Guru would like to remind potential visitors that they must present themselves correctly once they enter the temple.
 So clothes that reveal your knees, and shoulders are not allowed, however, if you find yourself caught up in the wrong dress code, you may rent a shawl for 500 Baht.
 Just remember to return the garment before leaving so that your money can be returned

 - Going to the Sanctuary of Truth is simple.
 You can take a songthaew heading towards the Dolphin Roundabout and get off at Naklua Soi 12.
 From there, you can choose to either walk to the temple or take a motorbike taxi.

 Opened daily from 8:00AM to 5:00PM.
 Entrance fee costs around 500 Baht.